 The train network in Ireland is not really a “net” – it is more like a fan, with trains radiating primarily from a central point (Dublin).
 The outer destinations are largely unconnected.

-For example to go from Galway to Limerick, a distance of about 64 miles by road, involves going almost back to Dublin, changing train and then starting out for Limerick, which by road would be a journey of 187 miles.
+For example to go from Cork to Kilkenny, a distance of about 150km by road, involves going from Cork to Dublin, changing train and then starting out for Kilkenny, which by road would be a journey of over 400km.
+Including waiting around for train connections this could mean what would be a road trip of less than 2 hours by car could take as long as 5-6 hours by train.

 This is somewhat compensated for by bus services connecting outer regions, but does make train travel a frustrating experience at times.
 There are also considerable portions of the country not served by trains at all.